jakeadam10/PRG1-debugging-workshop-javascript/is-palindrome/spec.md

 ### Return Value
 - (boolean): Returns `true` if the input string is a palindrome, `false` otherwise.

-### Expected Behaviour
-- The function should return `true` for palindromes and `false` for non-palindromes.
-- The function should ignore spaces, punctuation, and capitalization.
-- An empty string should be considered a palindrome.

 ## Use cases
 ```javascript